Importance of DOT Audits

 A huge federal agency like the Department of Transportation (DOT) can’t keep track of every compliance action that transportation companies take in real time.
 Instead, they periodically check your compliance through DOT audits.
 These audits are essential for ensuring that transportation companies adhere to safety regulations and standards.

-The SMS creates a compliance score based on data from roadside inspections and weigh stations.
-This system allows the FMCSA to monitor safety performance more efficiently and identify companies that might need closer scrutiny.
+DOT audits can happen with very little warning, meaning transportation companies must always be prepared.
+In recent years, DOT audits have increased, largely due to the Federal Motor Carrier Safety Administration (FMCSA) implementing a digital safety measurement system (SMS).
+The SMS creates a compliance score based on data from roadside inspections and weigh stations, allowing the FMCSA to monitor safety performance more efficiently and identify companies that might need closer scrutiny.
 If your compliance score falls below acceptable standards, you may be subject to a DOT audit to ensure that you are meeting all regulatory requirements.

 During a DOT audit, auditors will review various aspects of your operations.
 This includes examining your safety management practices, vehicle maintenance records, driver qualifications, hours-of-service logs, and drug and alcohol testing programs.
 The goal is to verify that your company is complying with all relevant safety regulations.